 · Nuts: Nuts are also beneficial, especially almonds, walnuts, and cashews.
 These nuts have a multitude of healthy nutrients and vitamins that work together to keep your teeth strong.
 Some of those nutrients and vitamins include magnesium, iron, and calcium.

 · Sweets: It’s no surprise that sweets are harmful to your smile, especially hard and sticky sweets.
 We’re not asking you to sacrifice your Christmas treats this year, but we are, however, asking you to avoid the hard, sticky treats, drink plenty of water, and clean your smile as much as you can.

 · Citrus Foods: Citrus foods tend to erode the tooth enamel, so we ask that you eat oranges, tangerines, and other citrus foods in moderation.
 This is indeed a healthier option compared to Christmas treats, but we recommend that you are as careful as possible when consuming the food.

 · Wine: Wine, both red and white, tend to dry out the mouth, stain your teeth, and make your teeth feel sticky.
 They also contain erosive acids that allow stains from other foods and drinks to penetrate into your smile more deeply.
 So, if you’re interested in having a beautiful, white smile this Christmas, avoid the wine.

-Our team at Summit Village Family Dental care about you and your smile, which is why we recommend eating the healthy Christmas foods and avoiding the harmful foods this year.
+Our team at Summit Village Dental care about you and your smile, which is why we recommend eating the healthy Christmas foods and avoiding the harmful foods this year.
 Doing so will help you have the healthiest and strongest smile possible.
 If you have any questions or if you would like to know more, please call 816-287-5650 now and talk to a member of our caring dental team.
-We also recommend scheduling an appointment with our friendly dentist, Dr. Carole Gleich, if you have any concerns.
+We also recommend scheduling an appointment with our friendly dentist, Dr. Jaclyn Turnbow, if you have any concerns.